How Israel’s campaign to wipe out Iran’s nuclear program unfolded

 As evidence of Israel’s strikes began to pour in, Netanyahu gave a televised address, saying that Israel had acted to “roll back the Iranian threat to Israel’s very survival.”
 He said the operation would continue for as long as it takes “to remove these threats.”

 Netanyahu claimed Iran had produced enough highly enriched uranium for nine nuclear weapons.
-In a report sent to member states May 31, the IAEA also judged that Iran had enough uranium enriched to 60% purity, near weapons-grade, potentially to make nine nuclear weapons.
+In a report sent to member states May 31, the IAEA had said that Iran possessed a quantity of uranium enriched to 60% purity – not yet weapons-grade, but sufficient to eventually make nine nuclear weapons if further enriched to 90%.

 “Iran could produce a nuclear weapon in a very short time.
 It could be a year.
 It could be within a few months,” Netanyahu said.
 “This is a clear and present danger to Israel’s survival.”